renierr/vanilla-toolkit-base/docs/index.md

 1) Import `registerToolIcons` in your entry file (e.g. `src/script.ts`).

-2) Import any additional icons you want from `lucide`.
+2) Import any additional icons you want from `lucide` or any other source follwing the syntax.

 3) Register them at once during startup (see `main.ts` hook above).